openjs-foundation/cross-project-council/project-resources/third-party-services-documentation-policy.md

 ## **1. Have a service registry file**

-Projects have two options for how to :
+Projects have two options for how to:

 * **Option 1**: Use an `services.md` file
 * **Option 2:** Use their own service registry file that contains at least the equivalent detail as an OpenJS `services.md` file